gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 -->

-The Authorization Response message defined in Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:
+The Authorization Response message is as defined in Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:

 * The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.